 HGlick has rescued and placed stray cats for over 20 years and has personally fostered more than ten during that time

 A vomiting cat might expel undigested food and then eat it again.
 A mother may vomit her food so that her kittens will have a soft, predigested meal.
-As a general rule, the longer the interval between eating and vomiting, the lower in the digestive tract is the problem.
+As a general rule, the longer the interval between eating and vomiting, the lower the digestive tract is.
 Therefore, if your cat throws up after eating, there is usually nothing to worry about.

 Vomiting which is not related to eating frequently is associated with an infectious disease or central nervous system disorder.

-The most common cause of vomiting is eating grass or some other indigestible material such as hair which is irritating to the stomach.
+The most common cause of vomiting is eating grass or some other indigestible material such as hair, which irritates the stomach.
 Almost every cat experiences this at one time or another.
 Overeating, or eating too fast are two other common causes.
 If your cat vomits once or twice, but appears perfectly normal and shows no signs of illness, his condition is probably not serious and can be treated at home.